 First corporate documentary:

 In the summer of last year, one of my clients had asked me to help tell their story, of how their company had created a brand new design for a new way of boating.
 I filmed this project over the next few months at their Research and Development facility, where we recorder some of the steps in the actual building process as well as interviewing the people that were involved in the creation of it, from marketing and management to creative, engineering and production.
-Filming a conception and production process over several moths has it’s own unique challenges and rewards.
-In addition to those, this was the first time that I handed off the complete editing process to my good friend John (thanks for doing an amazing job), because I was out of the country when this video needed to be finished.
-Many multi-day, multi camera interviews, time lapse shots, filming on a busy factory floor ended up being quite an exhilarating way to spend your time.
+Filming a conception and production process over several months has its own unique challenges and rewards.
+In addition to those, this was the first time that I handed off the complete editing process to my good friend John (thanks for doing an amazing job) because I was out of the country when this video needed to be finished.
+Many multi-day, multi-camera interviews, time-lapse shots, filming on a busy factory floor ended up being quite an exhilarating way to spend your time.

 First time selling my video to top tier brands:

 Since I’ve been photographing stills for almost 20 years now, I bring an experience to my motion work, that is rare – or at least not as developed in other motion shooters: I know who to compose and how to light a shot.
-(Of course I’ll say that – I’m biased :) However I was surprised, when I showed some of the footage that I shot in 2012 to well known brands and even more so, when they bought footage from me for their current projects.
-It validates my ability as a cinematographer or director of photography, when the people from the BBC emailed me saying that they “fell in love with the footage” and National Geographic tells me that there is “lots of georgeous footage” These people see footage of beautiful places everyday, so these words meant a lot to me.
-Finally in the winter of ’12 I shot some news footage with a friend of mine covering the US election for AP and helping out on some CNN camerawork.
+(Of course, I’ll say that – I’m biased :) However, I was surprised, when I showed some of the footage that I shot in 2012 to well-known brands and even more so, when they bought footage from me for their current projects.
+It validates my ability as a cinematographer or director of photography when the people from the BBC emailed me saying that they “fell in love with the footage” and National Geographic tells me that there is “lots of gorgeous footage” These people see footage of beautiful places every day, so these words meant a lot to me.
+Finally, in the winter of ’12, I shot some news footage with a friend of mine covering the US election for AP and helping out on some CNN camerawork.
 The world of motion is so big, that I’m still trying to see where exactly I fit in.
 I love shooting documentaries – they’re challenging and fun.
-Plus they translate very well into my corporate photography and motion world, since they are a powerful tool to tell your story.
+Plus they translate very well into my corporate photography and motion world since they are a powerful tool to tell your story.
 News is exciting, but a little to hectic and unpredictable for me.

 First music video:

-This motion work was in addition to my still photography work and provides a nice addition to my clients that are always looking for better ways to bring their products and servies to their customers.
+This motion work was in addition to my still photography work and provides a nice addition to my clients that are always looking for better ways to bring their products and services to their customers.
 2013 is already shaping up to be another exciting year.
-I look forward to seeing you, when we work on our next motion or still photography project.
+I look forward to seeing you when we work on our next motion or still photography project.